There is a common misconception when it comes to anonymity and privacy for users and VPNs that we felt we should try to clarify.

 So VPNs sound really neat, and indeed they are.
 You can control an important portion of how you are being seen by the outside world.
 But be careful! “outside world” in this case means something along the lines of “random people in the same coffee shop as you”, not “everyone in the whole wide world”.

-VPNs give you the chance of taking a shower and only your husband or wife can open that bathroom door, and that’s ok, because you truly trust that person, you choose him or her.
+VPNs are like ensuring that when you take a shower, only your husband or wife can open that bathroom door, and that’s ok, because you truly trust that person – you choose him or her.

 What does a VPN NOT give its users?

 Well, what if your significant other lets somebody else inside?
 That would be an enormous betrayal of your trust!, but it is possible, is it not?

 VPNs work kind of in the same way, the people behind the VPN server are the ones in control.
 If you play your cards right (i.e. use HTTPS all the time), they won’t have complete control, but they will still have some.